EddieTheCubeHead/KoodaustaJaKisailua2023Backend/Assignment.md

 With these parameters, the server should calculate the winner pokémon's experience gained if they were to make another pokémon with a given level faint in the newest generation.
 The equation to make this calculation can be found [here](https://bulbapedia.bulbagarden.net/wiki/Experience#Experience_at_each_level:~:text=The%20scaled%20formula%20in%20Generation%20VII).
 The only variables you need to account for are b, L and L_p.
 Others can be treated as 1.
-It should then return the results in the following model:
+It should then return the winner pokémon's new level and experience in the following model:

 ```
 {